meg768/twitter-display/README.md

 Creating the SD Card Image
 --------------------------

-There is a tool "Pi Filler" that writes images to SD-cards.
+There is a tool **Pi Filler** that writes images to SD-cards.
 Download it http://ivanx.com/raspberrypi.

 Download the image 'logi_ubuntu-14.04-console-armhf-2014-08-13.img' and create an SD card with this image.
 This is where I found it http://valentfx.com/doc/logi-image/logibone as of 2014-11-20.

-The SD card now contains two partitions.
+After running **Pi Filler**, the SD card now contains two partitions.
 On the BOOT partion there is a file named **bbb-uEnv.txt**.
 Rename this to **uEnv.txt** and open it in a text editor and insert the following:

 	optargs=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONE-EMMC-2G,BB-BONELT-HDMIN,BB-BONE-LOGIBONE